quotidian-ennui/bitbucket-pr/README.md

 ## Bonus PR Review Behaviour

-- `whoami` and `ready` require the __account read__ scope for your app password and they can be used to add reviewers to a PR you have authored.
+- `whoami` requires the __account read__ scope attached to your app password.
+- `ready` allows you to add reviewers to a PR based on a configuration file.
+  - note that this will remove the PR Author from the list of reviewers of the PR.
+  - If you are the author and you are listed in the `bitbucket-pr.yml` file, then you will be discarded as a reviewer
+  - It is a 'PUT' operation which means it follows whatever semantics Bitbucket cloud chooses to follow around that (it's not clear from the docs if this would be a clobbering overwrite, or an additive operation).
 - Create a file `.bitbucket/bitbucket-pr.yml` that contains the following (swap out the values for names/uuid to be something useful)
   - This file can be overridden by the environment variable `BITBUCKET_REVIEWERS`
 - You can figure out your own UUID by using `bb-pr whoami` or each approvers UUID will be shown when you execute `bb-pr status`